 - Normally replaced every 2 to 5 years

-It is possible that the EPIRB might get activated by mistake by an individual onboard.
-In order to prevent a chain of SAR operations in motion, it is imperative that the EPIRB false transmission is cancelled.
-In case the EPIRB is falsely activated, the nearest coast station or RCC (Rescue Co-Ordination Center) must be informed immediately of this event and as mentioned, cancel it.
+The EPIRB might get activated by mistake by an individual onboard and send false alarms.
+If the EPIRB is falsely activated, the nearest coast station or RCC (Rescue Co-Ordination Center) must be informed immediately of this event and cancel it.

-The cancellation intimation must also be sent to the appropriate authority (for example, DG Shipping for Indian Registered Ships or for ships plying in Indian waters when the false alert is transmitted).
+The cancellation intimation must also be sent to the appropriate authority (for example, DG Shipping for Indian Registered Ships or ships plying in Indian waters when the false alert is transmitted).
 The shipowner and/or the agent must also be informed.